Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks: Abstract

 \section{Abstract}

 Reinforcement learning (RL) has achieved remarkable success in various robotic tasks; however, its deployment in real-world scenarios, particularly in contact-rich environments, often overlooks critical safety and stability aspects.
 Policies without passivity guarantees can result in system instability, posing risks to robots, their environments, and human operators.
 In this work, we investigate the limitations of traditional RL policies when deployed in contact-rich tasks and explore the combination of energy-based passive control with safe RL in both training and deployment to answer these challenges.
-Firstly, we introduce energy-based constraints in our safe RL formulation to train \textit{passivity-aware} RL agents.
-Secondly, we add a passivity filter on the agent output for \textit{passivity-ensured} control during deployment.
+Firstly, we reveal the discovery that standard RL policy does not satisfy stability in contact-rich scenarios.
+Secondly, we introduce a \textit{passivity-aware} RL policy training with energy-based constraints in our safe RL formulation.
+Lastly, a passivity filter is exerted on the policy output for \textit{passivity-ensured} control during deployment.
 We conduct comparative studies on a contact-rich robotic maze exploration task, evaluating the effects of learning passivity-aware policies and the importance of passivity-ensured control.
 The experiments demonstrate that a passivity-agnostic RL policy easily violates energy constraints in deployment, even though it achieves high task completion in training.
 The results show that our proposed approach guarantees control stability through passivity filtering and improves the energy efficiency through passivity-aware training.
 A video of real-world experiments is available as supplementary material.
-We also release the checkpoint model and offline data for pre-training at \href{https://huggingface.co/Anonymous998/passiveRL/tree/main}{Hugging Face}
+We also release the checkpoint model and offline data for pre-training at \href{https://huggingface.co/Anonymous998/passiveRL/tree/main}{Hugging Face}.